-The City of Hughson completed its environmental review, and design and engineering for this project during Fiscal Year 2017-2018.
-The project is part of a multi-year effort to complete sidewalk infill projects to improve connectivity, mobility and access for non-motorized users of the City.
-The project will include the installation of curb, gutter and sidewalk along with pedestrian and ADA improvements.
+The City of Hughson completed its environmental review, design, and engineering for this project during Fiscal Year 2017-2018.
+The project is part of a multi-year effort to complete sidewalk infill projects to improve connectivity, mobility, and access for non-motorized users of the City.
+The project will include the installation of: curb, gutter, sidewalk, pedestrian, and ADA improvements.
 The project area is located along 2nd Street between Walker Lane and Fox Road.